mayasharma2110/Keep-Riding/README.md

   * As a frequent user, I want to check the cost of the lessons offered and see if there are any special offers.
     * A frequent user can check the cost of lessons offered by viewing the prices page of the website and they can scroll to the bottom to see information of any special offers.

+* Business Goals

+  * Increase interaction with potential new customers.
+    * Users can use the contact form as a way of interacting with the school.
+    They can also follow/like the school on various social media platforms and like/share content they post.

+  * Increase presence and following on social media platforms including Facebook and Instagram.
+    * Social media links are displayed clearly in the footer and using conventional icons.

+  * Increase the number of lessons/hacks booked.
+    * Information on services offered is clearly in the prices page of the website, there is also a section on special offers to entice potential new customers.
+    Users can then use the contact form to get in touch with the school to book.

 ### Fixed Bugs